hexavier/codon_optimization/README.md

 ## License

-CUSTOM is under a common MIT LICENSE.
+This code is under a common MIT LICENSE.
 Plese, check [LICENSE](./LICENSE) for further information.

 ###### [2023] - Centre de Regulació Genòmica (CRG) - All Rights Reserved*